- Home

 Side effects that need extra care

-Some side effects need extra care, and you may have to frequently adjust how hard and how long you exercise.
-Speak to your doctor, physiotherapist or exercise physiologist for help with this.
+Some side effects of cancer or treatment need extra care, which means you may have to adjust how hard and long you exercise.
+Speak to your doctor, physiotherapist or exercise physiologist before you exercise.
+Check with your health professional first, but most people are able to exercise with a port or PICC line, a chemotherapy pump or a stoma.

 More resources